Quality Improvement, Safety Culture, and Guideline Use

 Competency validationDemonstrating knowledge, skills, and judgment through performance-based methods

-Just cultureDistinguishing human error, risky systems, and reckless behavior while protecting patients
+Just CultureDistinguishing human error, at-risk behavior, and reckless conduct while protecting patients

 Safety culture and reporting

-A strong safety culture expects nurses to speak up when something is unsafe: wrong consent, missing handoff details, deteriorating vital signs, medication discrepancy, impaired colleague, broken equipment, alarm fatigue, or staffing that does not match acuity.
-Near misses matter because they reveal system weakness before injury occurs.
+A strong safety culture expects nurses to speak up when something is unsafe: a wrong consent, missing handoff details, deteriorating vital signs, a medication discrepancy, an impaired colleague, broken equipment, alarm fatigue, or staffing that does not match acuity.
+Near misses matter because they expose system weakness before injury occurs, and high-reliability units treat them as free lessons.

-Professional practice includes maintaining competence in airway support, monitoring, medication safety, emergency response, malignant hyperthermia response, local anesthetic systemic toxicity response, pediatric or adult life support as required, and unit-specific skills.
-Orientation, precepting, simulation, case review, and debriefing help nurses practice rare high-risk events before they occur.
+Professional practice includes maintaining competence in airway support, monitoring, medication safety, emergency response, malignant hyperthermia (MH) treatment (knowing where dantrolene is stored and how to reconstitute it), local anesthetic systemic toxicity (LAST) response (20% lipid emulsion rescue), and required pediatric or adult life support.
+Orientation, precepting, simulation, case review, and structured debriefing let nurses rehearse rare high-risk events before they happen.

-A preceptor should use more than a lecture.
-Effective competency validation includes direct observation, skills demonstration, scenario discussion, chart review, and feedback on clinical judgment.
-Certification is valuable, but it does not replace ongoing performance assessment.
+Effective competency validation uses more than a lecture: direct observation, return demonstration, scenario discussion, chart review, and feedback on clinical judgment.
+Certification such as CPAN is valuable but does not replace ongoing performance assessment.

 Test Your Knowledge